 G’day weedos.
-The Weed Management Society of South Australia (WMSSA) are hosting the 2024 AGM, with a special guest speakers including David Cooke, and our very own Chris Brodie and Shannon Robertson.
+The Weed Management Society of South Australia (WMSSA) are hosting the 2024 AGM, with a special guest speaker David Cooke, and our very own Chris Brodie and Shannon Robertson.
 We aim to bring together those interested in weeds, native plants, and natural history.
 Please come along for an informative and fun evening, and be sure to share your stories with the WMSSA group.
 Every story is worth telling…

 What: Guest speakers will present a series of thought provoking talks about native and weedy plant, there will be; weedy wine tasting, live music (not too loud), weed identification, plant discussion, nibbles, drinks, and fun till late.
+Bring a weed for identification or a weed story if you like.

 When: Wednesday 27 November, 5-9 PM.